 The emergence of the construction mezzanine loan market has helped increase the leverage on construction projects.
-A syndicate of traditional mortgage lenders (i.e., a bank club group) will lend 50-65% based on an "as stabilized" loan-to-value ratio, while a total capital lending stack which includes both a mortgage and mezzanine component may increase leverage on a construction project as high as an 80% "as stabilized" loan-to-value ratio.
+A syndicate of traditional mortgage lenders (i.e., a bank club group) will lend 50-65 percent based on an "as stabilized" loan-to-value ratio, while a total capital lending stack which includes both a mortgage and mezzanine component may increase leverage on a construction project as high as an 80 percent "as stabilized" loan-tovalue ratio.
 Since a mezzanine construction lender is in the first loss position in a default scenario and may also potentially run the risk of losing its collateral if the senior mortgage lender forecloses its mortgage loan, the subordinate mezzanine lender demands a higher yield for its funds to compensate it for its riskier position in the capital stack.
-While senior mortgage construction lenders may look for a rate of return on their loans of 5-6% (or 30 day LIBOR plus 300-400 basis points), mezzanine lenders are looking for much higher returns on their funds, such as an interest rate equal to at least 11 or 12% (or 30 day LIBOR plus 900-1000 basis points) plus an origination fee and exit fee.
-Demand for mezzanine construction loans remains strong today; however, due to the many non-bank players, such as debt funds, REITs and finance companies, that have flooded the mezzanine lending space generally, there are many active mezzanine lenders who are willing to provide subordinate financing for construction projects in order to take advantage of the higher interest rates.
+While senior mortgage construction lenders may look for a rate of return on their loans of five to six percent (or 30 day LIBOR plus 300 to 400 basis points), mezzanine lenders are looking for much higher returns on their funds, such as an interest rate equal to at least 11 or 12 percent (or 30 day LIBOR plus 900 to 1000 basis points) plus an origination fee and exit fee.
+Demand for mezzanine construction loans remains strong today; however, due to the many non-bank players, such as debt funds, real estate investment trusts ("REITs") and finance companies, that have flooded the mezzanine lending space generally, there are many active mezzanine lenders who are willing to provide subordinate financing for construction projects in order to take advantage of the higher interest rates.
 Active players in this market include Starwood, Blackstone, and Apollo.